-Crosstalk vs Frequency
+Crosstalk vs. Frequency

-Here an automated test will be used to measure the crosstalk vs. frequency for a stereo amplifier.
-Crosstalk versus frequency is measured by looking at the frequency response of the undesired signal path from one channel of an amplifier to the opposite channel.
-Here we illustrate measuring the frequency response of the crosstalk path from the right channel of the amplifier to the left channel of the amplifier (R2L) and from the left channel to the right channel L2R).
+Here the automated test AMP Crosstalk will be used to measure the crosstalk vs. frequency for a stereo amplifier.
+Crosstalk is measured by looking at the frequency response of the undesired signal path from one channel of an amplifier to the opposite channel.
+Here we illustrate measuring the frequency response of the crosstalk path from the right channel of the amplifier to the left channel of the amplifier (R2L).

-One channel will be the "aggressor", amplifying the test signal and delivering about 10 W to an $8-\Omega$ load.
+One channel will be the "aggressor", amplifying the test signal and delivering about 1 W to an $8-\Omega$ load.
 The other channel will be the "victim", whose output will be measured as the frequency response of the crosstalk.
 One channel of the QA40X will be used to measure the frequency response of the crosstalk path from the output of the aggressor channel to the output of the victim channel.
-The automated test measures both directions of the crosstalk path in two runs.

 The frequency response is measured by stepping the frequency through the frequency range at a chosen number of steps per octave at a fixed amplitude, while measuring the output of the aggressor channel and the victim channel.
 The dB difference in the received signal levels is reported as the crosstalk value.
-In the first run, the right channel is the victim, with the right output of the QA40X muted so that the right channel of the amplifier gets no input.
-The roles are reversed in a second run so that crosstalk in both directions (L2R and R2L) is measured and plotted.
+In the first run, the left channel is the victim, with the left output of the QA40X muted so that the left channel of the amplifier gets no input.

-The QA40X right output sends a signal to the left channel amplifier (the aggressor) and receives the crosstalk signal from the output of the right channel amplifier (the victim) into its right input..
+The QA40X right output sends a signal to the right channel amplifier (the aggressor) and receives the crosstalk signal from the output of the left channel amplifier (the victim) into its right input.
 The left channel of the QA40X receives and measures the output of the left channel amplifier.
 The right input of the QA40X receives the signal from the right channel of the amplifier and uses it as the dBr signal reference against which the crosstalk signal from the left channel is measured.
 A frequency response measurement is then run on this arrangement.

-The BC-1 amplifier was not measured for crosstalk here because the version used in the tests in this tutorial was configured as a monoblock.
-Instead, the Super Gain Clone LM3886 stereo amplifier I designed was measured for crosstalk [2].
-Crosstalk was -64 dB at 1 kHz, rising to -51 dB at 20 kHz.

-Crosstalk in both directions (L2R and R2L) will be measured.
-Both amplifier outputs should be loaded by an 8- Ω load resistor.
-Crosstalk will be measured at only one power level, which should be about 10 Watts, but is not critical.
+The BC-1 amplifier was not measured for crosstalk here because the version used in the tests in this tutorial was configured as a mono-block.
+Instead, the Super Gain Clone LM3886 (SGC) stereo amplifier was measured for crosstalk [1, 5].
+Both amplifier outputs should be loaded by an $8-\Omega$ load resistor.
+Crosstalk will be measured at only one power level, which should be about 1 Watt (2.83 Vrms, +9 dBV), but is not critical.